 I should be adding hemp seeds more often into my smoothies.
 Hemp seeds are remarkable, they are complete (containing all 20 amino acids, including the 9 essential ones), something that is not so easy to find on a plant-based food diet.
 After a work out hemp seeds are a good source of branch-chained amino acids, which is needed for repair and growth of lean body tissue.
 Two tablespoons of hemp seeds contain approximately seven grams of protein.
 They also make this smoothie super creamy!

-Bee products are the only animal products I allow in my plant based diet.
+Bee products are the only animal products I allow in my plant based diet (update 2016: I also exclude bee pollen from my diet).
 Because they are so extremely healing and healthy.
 So are bee pollen loaded with protein, actually it is the richest animal source of protein trumping beef, eggs and dairy of equal weight.
 Bee pollen is 40% protein and contains free amino acids.
 In addition, bee pollen are loaded with enzymes to aid digestion, vitamins, (trace) minerals, and phytonutrients.

 Nut or Seed Butter